When Do Vanderbilt Decisions Come Out?

 5. Is Vanderbilt Transfer Friendly?

-Since approximately 220 to 240 transfer students enroll at Vanderbilt each fall, we consider the school transfer-friendly.
+While selective, Vanderbilt does have an extensive infrastructure to support admitted transfer students.
 Vanderbilt states the school is "always looking to add dynamic, academically motivated students to our residential community – and transfer students are no different.”

 6. How Likely Is It to Get Off the Vanderbilt Waitlist?